K-Felk/trafficAPI/README.md

 ## Getting data out of the database

-Data can be requested by issuing standard http get reqests to the /trafficapi/ directory.
+Data can be requested by issuing get reqests to the /trafficapi/ directory.
 Requests are captured by an .htaccess file using mod_rewrite to direct the request to the correct script for handling.
 All responses are in JSON and data is typically sorted by date, with the most recent date first-this makes it easy to do things like get the most recent traffic data.

 All requests must use ssl.
 This is because I don't want API keys for post operations transmitted in the open.
 A rquest over http will not get any response from the API.